 Have you run into people you know in far off places or met people far away that turn out to be practically your neighbors back home?
 Please talk story in the comments below and share your favorite “small world” travel adventure.

-Stay tuned for the next Talking Story when we’ll likely be heading up the road to Ted’s Bakery for some malasadas, portuguese sausage, and chocolate haupia pie!
+Head over to this post where we head up the road to Ted’s Bakery for some malasadas, portuguese sausage, and chocolate haupia pie!

 Mahalo and Aloha Nui Loa!

 Thanks to @gregorytlee, @dormantchef and cake-baking teen for many of the photos snapped on this Hawaiian adventure.